thindo/Class-Diagram-Relations/README.md

 ![Here is the C# class diagram in this example.](https://github.com/thindo/Class-Diagram-Relations/blob/master/Class-Diagram.png)

-If you are looking for a clsss hierarchy:
+If you are looking for a class hierarchy:
 ------------------------------------------
 Try [NClass](http://nclass.sourceforge.net/downloads.html) it's cool in short , I have tried it myself.